jamestownsend/my-neighbourhood-map/README.md

 A new browser window will load display the app or navigate to http://localhost:3000/ in your browser to open the page.

+## Production Build

+To run a production build use: “npm run build” which will create a production build of the app in /build.

 ## Future additions